-108. Luo et al. (2022) determined the effects of ginger on gestational diabetes in rats.
-In this study, 40 adult female rats were divided into 4 equal groups: pregnant rats, pregnant rats with diabetes, pregnant rats consuming ginger powder (100 mg/kg, by gavage), and pregnant rats with diabetes consuming ginger powder.
-The results of this study showed that one of the mechanisms of physiological metabolic adaptations during pregnancy is a change in the expression of mTORc1, SREBP-1c, PPAR- α , and PPAR-g genes.
-Disruption of their expression can lead to metabolic disorders and hyperglycaemia and even in advanced cases cause gestational diabetes.
-However, the results in the groups receiving ginger showed that ginger can significantly improve the metabolic status by modulating the expression of these genes.
+109. Luo et al. (2022) investigated the effects of dried, ground ginger on gestational diabetes in rats.
+In this study, 40 adult female rats were divided into 4 equal groups: pregnant rats, pregnant rats with streptozotocin-induced diabetes, pregnant rats consuming ginger powder (100 mg/kg, by gavage), and pregnant rats with streptozotocin-induced diabetes consuming ginger powder.
+The results of this study showed that one of the mechanisms of physiological metabolic adaptation during pregnancy involves reduced expression of mTORc1, SREBP-1c, PPAR-g and GLUT4 genes, with increased PPAR-α expression.
+Disruption of their expression can lead to metabolic disorders and hyperglycaemia and, in advanced cases, even cause gestational diabetes.
+Administration of ginger to diabetic animals restored expression levels of mTORc1, SREBP-1c, PPAR-g, PPAR- α , and GLUT4 in liver to those in non-diabetic animals.
+Ginger had no effect in nondiabetic rats.
+The authors concluded that these results showed that ginger can significantly improve metabolic status in gestational diabetes by modulating the expression of these genes.
 There were no reported adverse effects resulting from the administration of ginger when compared to the control.

-109. Streptozotocin induced rats were utilized as a diabetic model and received 200 or 400 mg/kg/day ginger extract for eight weeks.
-(Raoufi et al., 2023) Ginger at both levels ameliorated the levels of glucose, testosterone, and MDA.
-At the higher dose group elevated the levels of insulin, 17β -oestradiol, and progesterone were seen.
+110. Streptozotocin-induced diabetic rats were utilized as a diabetic model and received 200 or 400 mg/kg/day ginger extract for eight weeks.
+(Raoufi et al., 2023).
+Ginger at both levels partially ameliorated the elevated levels of glucose, testosterone, and MDA caused by diabetes.
+In the higher dose group, the diabetes-induced reductions in the levels of insulin, 17β -oestradiol, progesterone, and ovarian 3β -hydroxysteroid dehydrogenase transcript were also partially offset.